MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-classic-client-uninstall.md

 ## Open Items and Future Updates

-This guide will be updated with additional information on:
+This guide will be updated at a later time with additional information on:

 - Uninstalling classic Teams from macOS
 - VDI-specific guidance
-- PowerShell scripts for automation
-- Detection mechanisms.